Hannibal – Barcelona to Rome

 • Then turn into the Apennines for a final mountain challenge before descending into the beautiful but lesser-known Mugello at the tip of Tuscany.

-• Challenging riding between historic locations and culinary delights - each night we sleep with history - castles, monasteries and borgo’s among our accommodation choices
+• Challenging rides between historic locations and culinary delights - each night we sleep with history - castles, monasteries and borgo’s among our accommodation choices

 • Food haven Modena and spectacular Siena for our stage interlude.